 Consider doing some of the agent's work, much as you would with a discount broker in a hot market.
 For example, you might host your own open house events; perhaps an informal open house for friends and neighbors (who might tell their friends, and so forth).
 You'll need to provide brochures, fliers, and information about the property, which your agent might help you prepare.
 You can refer unanswered questions and bids to the agent.

 If you're selling to a family member, friend, or renter and don't need the agent's marketing expertise, a discount is typically a no-brainer.
 The agent will save a great deal of time and marketing expenses.

 Also think about how you can reduce the agent's work on the physical condition of your home.
 A real estate agent knows he or she will have to work harder if your home isn't model home ready and may be less likely to reduce the commission.
 Ideally before the agent even sees the place, add curb appeal to get shoppers excited about the property, and spiff up the inside so that it's clutter free, sparkling like a gem, and laid out for easy navigation.
 Consider spending some of that commission break on a professional stager.

 Selling in the off season is a good time to request a reduced commission.
 Whether it's the dead of winter in some locales or the pre-school summer doldrums in others, selling in the slowest seasonal periods can be the best times to find a real estate agent who's hungry for work, even at a cut rate.
 But before you set your selling schedule around this plan, balance the possibility of a reduced commission with the possible negative impact of selling at a time when there are fewer potential buyers.

-To learn more about commissions and other aspects of selling a home in California, see Selling Your House: Nolo's Essential Guide, by Ilona Bray (Nolo) or For Sale by Owner in California, by California real estate broker George Devine (Nolo).
+To learn more about commissions and other aspects of selling a home in California, see Selling Your House: Nolo's Essential Guide, by Ilona Bray (Nolo).